Close Button

 Sepsis is a life-threatening condition that arises when the body’s response to an infection injures its own tissues and organs, UK Sepsis Trust 2022.

 Sepsis happens when your body’s response to an infection sends your immune system into overdrive.
-This could include a urine infection in the bladder, an infected cut or animal bite, a surgical wound, or a severe chest infection such as pneumonia, including Covid-19, meningitis, or abdominal sepsis caused by a burst appendix or perforated bowel or MRSA or C. diff.
+This could include a urine infection in the bladder, an infected cut or animal bite, a surgical wound, a severe chest infection such as pneumonia, Covid-19 etc, meningitis, or abdominal sepsis caused by a burst appendix, perforated bowel, MRSA or C. diff.

-As your immune system begins to trigger inflammation, your blood pressure drops, reducing the blood supply and oxygen to your body’s tissues and vital organs, leading to multiple organ failure, especially if not recognised early and treated promptly.
+As your immune system begins to trigger inflammation, your blood pressure drops, reducing the blood supply and oxygen to your body’s tissues and vital organs.
+This can lead to multiple organ failure, especially if not recognised early and treated promptly.

 What are the symptoms of sepsis?

 The symptoms of sepsis in adults can vary and may be mistaken for flu, gastroenteritis, or a chest infection.
-They include:
+Signs of sepsis include:

 S Slurred speech or new confusion